-Just across the Victoria Footbridge on King George V Playing Fields you will find the h.Energy Village.
+In 2017, the h>Energy Village was located just across the Victoria Footbridge on King George V Playing Fields.

-This area has been developed in collaboration between Herefordshire Green Network, Herefordshire New Leaf and Herefordshire Wildlife Trust, with the wonderful cruck-frame Village Hall in the centre of our Village provided by our friends at Oakwrights.
-Guided nature walks and tree walks will set off from here, and there will also be a Yurt dark room with river themed stories and short films.
-And outside on the Village Green you can join a giant chess game or enjoy the local folk bands.
+This area was developed in collaboration between Herefordshire Green Network, Herefordshire New Leaf and Herefordshire Wildlife Trust, with the wonderful cruck-frame Village Hall in the centre of our Village provided by our friends at Oakwrights.
+Guided nature walks and tree walks set off from here, and there was also be a Yurt dark room with river themed stories and short films.
+Outside on the Village Green a giant chess game to place with music from local folk bands.

 11.45pm: Silver Branch – 5 piece ceilidh band

 12.30pm: A Guided Tree Walk around the site, led by Nic Howes (Herefordshire Tree Warden Network)

 12.45: Vaginapocalypse – upbeat folk punk